Will the Church Go Through the Great Tribulation?

 So just as the tares are gathered up and burned with fire, so shall it be at the end of the age.
 The Son of Man will send forth His angels, and they will gather out of His kingdom all stumbling blocks, and those who commit lawlessness and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth.
 Then the righteous will shine forth as the sun in the kingdom of their Father.
 He who has ears, let him hear (Matthew 13:40-43).

-We should note here that Jesus says at the end of the age it is the wicked who will first be taken and judged.
-So according to this scripture, the righteous are present on earth at the time of the judgement of the wicked before being taken to be with Him.
+So according to these scriptures, the righteous are present on earth at the time of the judgement of the unrighteous before being taken to be with Him.

 “Tell us, when will these things happen, and what will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).